mrismanaziz/Reforestation/README.md

-## I just got fired from a florist, apparently I took too many leaves.
+## I thought about going on an all-almond diet.
+But that's just nuts.